alpernakin/Download-App-Container/README.md

 **Important** Before the installation, please configure the host info for MongoDB connections on data-producer and backend projects.
 The host must be set to 'localhost'.

-Please see the [app.config.js](https://github.com/alpernakin/Download-App-Container/blob/master/backend/app.config.js) for backend mongo configuration.
+Please see the [app.config file](https://github.com/alpernakin/Download-App-Container/blob/master/backend/app.config.js) for **backend** mongo configuration.
-Please see the [app.config.js](https://github.com/alpernakin/Download-App-Container/blob/master/data-producer/app.config.js) for data-producer mongo configuration.
+Please see the [app.config file](https://github.com/alpernakin/Download-App-Container/blob/master/data-producer/app.config.js) for **data-producer** mongo configuration.

 ### Backend

 #### MongoDB

 Please [download MongoDB](https://www.mongodb.com/download-center/community).
-It will install the MongoDB server on the port 27017 by default (you can change it by setting a new port on [app.config.js](https://github.com/alpernakin/Download-App-Container/blob/master/backend/app.config.js))
+It will install the MongoDB server on the port 27017 by default (you can change it by setting a new port on [app.config file](https://github.com/alpernakin/Download-App-Container/blob/master/backend/app.config.js))

 For real-time data streaming, MongoDB [change streams](https://docs.mongodb.com/manual/changeStreams/) require replica sets, therefore we set up replicas, please follow the instructions: